Skip to content

 Should Blinds Match Wall Colour?
 Our top design tips!

-Wondering if your blinds should match your wall colour during redecoration or renovation?
-We understand the importance of getting it right.
-Explore our top tips to help you make the perfect decision before your investment.
+Wondering if your blinds should match your wall colour during a renovation or redecoration?
+We know how important it is to get the look just right.
+Explore our expert tips to help you make a confident, stylish decision before you invest.

 Should blinds match wall colour?

-The short answer is no – there’s no strict requirement for your blinds to match your wall colour.
-Yet, a few considerations might be worth pondering before reaching a final decision.
+The short answer is no – your blinds don’t have to match your wall colour.
+However, a few considerations may help guide your decision.

-Are you inclined towards contemporary, modern, traditional, or classic aesthetics?
-Your personal style significantly influences the colour and design of the blinds you select.
-Take a moment to explore your preferred style online or in magazines to ensure you have a clear vision of the look and design you desire.
+Are you drawn to contemporary, modern, traditional, or classic aesthetics?
+Your style plays a big role in the colour and design of the blinds you choose.
+Take some time to browse online or through magazines to clarify the look you’re aiming for.

-Considering whether blinds should match your wall colour?
-Explore some options to kickstart your decision-making process.
+If you’re wondering whether your blinds should match your wall colour, here are some options to help kickstart your decision.

 This straightforward choice beautifully complements a classic design style.
 Blinds that align with window trim or moulding create a subtle backdrop, letting your room’s focal point shine as you see fit.
 This timeless look is enduring, making it a perfect fit for your preferences.